tuosuniversity/Vellum/Output/EN/3_The Dynamics of Emotion/23_Quantum_Mindfulness_Psychodynamic_Dimensions.md

 ### Article 2

-**SEO-Optimized Title:** The Primal Core of Consciousness: Exploring the Origins of Your Inner Will
+ The Primal Core of Consciousness: Exploring the Origins of Your Inner Will

 **Article Body:**